thinklearndo/garagedooropennotifier/SoftwareSetup.md

 ## esp8266 firmware

 In the esp8266Code folder is the garageDoorESP8266.ino file for Arduino.
-Install the Arduino studio: https://www.arduino.cc/en/software, then add the eps8266 core arduino: https://github.com/esp8266/Arduino#installing-with-boards-manager
+Install the Arduino studio: https://www.arduino.cc/en/software, then add the eps8266 core for arduino: https://github.com/esp8266/Arduino#installing-with-boards-manager

 Open the garageDoorESP8266.ino file in Arduino studio.